-To evaluate the quality of data extraction, we compared the results obtained from the automatic extraction pipeline with the manually curated data ("gold standard") for the 65 selected reports.
 For macroscopic and microscopic findings, we assessed the agreement between the lists of brain regions identified manually and those extracted by the automatic pipeline.
-In cases where findings intersected, we compared the associated qualifiers.
+In cases where brain regions aligned, we compared the associated findings.
+In cases where both brain regions and findings aligned, we compared the associated qualifiers.
 For regions with mismatches, we sampled and analyzed regions that were present exclusively in either the manual curation or the pipeline extraction.
-Upon examining these differences, we found that not all discrepancies were due to actual errors in the extraction process.
-Some variations could be attributed to ambiguities in the reports or harmonization efforts during the manual curation process.
 For neuropathological staging information, we compared the manually curated staging data with the staging information extracted by the automatic pipeline.